 I am a UX designer.
 I design award winning websites, which I develop in Wordpress.

-Call it a DIY punk mentality, but my passion for design drew me to build my own websites, develop Wordpress themes, and given me insights into designing with web best-practices in mind.
-The same vision required to develop a corporate identity that will translate an aesthetic across business cards, physical products and tradeshow booths can be used to create meaningful user experiences with technology.
+Call it a DIY punk mentality, but my passion for design forced me to build my own websites.
+This development of the engineering mindset has given me insights into designing with web best-practices in mind.
+The same vision required to develop a corporate identity that will translate an aesthetic across business collateral of all kinds can be used to create meaningful user experiences with technology.
 Rather than diluting my core strengths, each of these skills informs a confidence of purpose for each decision in the design process, regardless of the medium.

 Each project begins with hours of research, hand-drawn sketching, and collaboration with tools like Balsamiq to quickly work through ideas and UX patterns.
 Once the sketched wireframes have met the requirements of the minimum viable product, it is time to move into wireframing and refinement.

 Taking our discoveries and sketches, it is time to digitize the wireframes.
 Once digitized, it is time to flesh out the UI with brand colors and assets.
 Often this phase includes further development of the brand, rethinking layouts that don't work, and integrating better UX patterns that come to light.
 This is also the point when I begin working more closely with the software engineers to ensure smooth implementation.

 In the run-up to the product launch, I am working with the software engineers to test the look and feel of the product, and tweaking code where applicable.
 Once the product has launched, and the initial excitement has worn off, it is time to begin to gather user data to discover how users are using the product, what needs to be further optimized, and what we're doing right that we can capitalize on.
 Iteration is an wonderful opportunity to grow a product like an organism, improve based on user data, and develop trust.